koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 work?
 And on what basis did we ever make that decision?

 ### Quality Assurance
-7:30 p.m. on Friday, two hours after the Phoenix deployment was scheduled to start, and things are not looking good.
+Two hours after the Phoenix deployment was scheduled to start, and things are not looking good.

 Wes speaks first: